 I also carve this stone as an invitation to touch.
 I believe that the relevance of touching a stone is increasingly important in this visual age.
 I will never forget the day my son at the age of two, saw one of my abstract female works positioned in the backyard for the first time.
 He went straight up the torso with both hands and slid them down across her face and over her shoulders exploring the textures and spaces.
 It spoke volumes to me.
 If a 2 year old wanted to do this instinctively then i’d image all of us would like to do the same.

 My free flowing work is now nearly always site-specific and I really enjoy engaging and working with clients in the creative thinking process when formulating ideas for a piece.
+The high point within my practice is seeing the concepts turn into reality.
+It’s gives me great satisfaction seeing my design transform into tangible, tactile forms of art that adds an immense amount of value and aesthetics to a space.

 The influences running through my work are quite varied, however most of my inspiration is taken from my natural surroundings and day to day life exploring many of Sydney’s beautiful national parks, beaches and foreshores.

-Other strong influences have also been the paintings of Henri Matisse and the sculpture of Brancusi, Barbara Hepworth and Henry More, as I appreciate many of the values of traditional work however I try to incorporate them into my work in a more contemporary way.
+Other strong influences have also been the paintings of Henri Matisse and the sculpture of Brancusi, Barbara Hepworth and Henry Moore, as I appreciate many of the values of traditional work however I try to incorporate them into my work in a more contemporary way.